vurdalakov/bootp/README.md

 A simple BOOTP server to support and simplify UEFI application development.
 It includes proxy DHCP and TFTP servers written in C#.

-Allows to run UEFI apps on remote PC over network directly from Visual Studio.
+Allows to run UEFI apps on remote PC over network (PXE) directly from Visual Studio.

 ### Usage